 The British government has required cities to provide allotment plots for over 100 years, and many American city dwellers tended “victory gardens” during World War Two.
+But in recent years, cities from Dhaka to Doha to Detroit have discovered that urban farming is more valuable than ever.
 Ikea to introduce cute countertop hydroponic garden kit.
 The indoor gardening system with a Swedish accent will help you grow your own lettuce and herbs year round.

 Derek did a great round-up of plug-and-play home hydroponics systems a while back, but now IKEA is stepping into the fray with the KRYDDA/VÄXER series.
 (They just randomly string letters together for these names, right?)
 (Actually, a rudimentary search tells me that krydda translates to spice and vaxer to sprout.
 So, I'm going with SPICE/SPROUT here.
 This Berlin supermarket has a vertical micro-farm inside it.
 INFARM is bringing fresh greens and herbs into the supermarket with its tiny vertical farms, which both grow and display the produce.

 While large-scale vertical urban farms may not be viable everywhere, scaled-down versions of this space-efficient growing method have been shown to be a potential good choice for a green small business, and the introduction of a new micro-scale offering from INFARM could bring the crops right into the grocery aisle.
 Introducing "farming as a service," INFARM has launched what it calls "the first in-store farm in Europe" at a Berlin METRO supermarket location, with the mini-farm being dubbed simply "Kräuter Garten" (herb garden).